lcorndogl/Video-Game-Tracker/README.md

 ### Profiles

-A page that is accessible by all, it allows to view all existing users who have marked their profile as public - being accessible without needing to be logged in
+A page that is accessible by all, it allows to view all existing users who have marked their profile as public - being accessible without needing to be logged in.

 ### Sign Up

 #### Logged In

-A page showing which account the user is signed in to, along with buttons to either go to the Home page, or Logout
+Django does not allow a logged in user to access the sign up page and instead redirects to the homepage.

 #### Logged Out

-A page showing the sign up form, allowing a user to sign up to the website
+A page showing the sign up form, allowing a user to sign up to the website.

 ### Log In

 #### Logged In

-A page showing which account the user is signed in to, along with buttons to either go to the Home page, or Logout
+Django does not allow a logged in user to access the login page and instead redirects to the homepage.

 #### Logged Out

-A page showing a form to sign into a created account, allowing users to sign into their account on the website
+A page showing a form to login to a created account, allowing users to login to their account on the website

 ### Log Out

 #### Logged Out

-A page showing a form to sign into a created account, allowing users to sign into their account on the website
+A page showing a form to login to a created account, allowing users to login to their account on the website

 #### Logged In